btbristow/bookstore-management-api/docs/tutorials/update-store.md

 sidebar:
   nav: "docs"
 ---
-This tutorial takes about 15 minutes to complete and presents a workflow where you add books from a delivery, update customer information, and edit an order.
+This tutorial takes about 15 minutes to complete and explains how to use `PATCH` to add delivered books, update customer details, and edit orders.

 ## Prerequisites